tonytw1/squirrel-detector/README.md

 ![Detected fox](images/detected_fox2.jpg)

 ### Local training

-In 2022 it it became possible to purchase a GPU capable of local training and I needed to revisit the training pipeline.
+In 2022 it became possible to purchase a GPU capable of local training and I needed to revisit the training pipeline.

-The GPU drivers are a large install so we should build a Docker base image to contain them.
+The GPU drivers are a large install so we should build a Docker base image to isolate them.

-Build and test Nvidia base image.
+Build and test Nvidia base image:
 ```
 docker build -t eelpie:ubuntu-nvidia-base-image retraining/ubuntu-nvidia-base-image/
 docker run --gpus all eelpie:ubuntu-nvidia-base-image nvidia-smi